Julito Cortes

 Julito Buhisan Cortes (born July 4, 1956) is a prelate of the Catholic Church in the Philippines.
 He is the current Bishop of Dumaguete in Negros Oriental, Philippines since September 2013.
 Before his appointment to the See of Dumaguete, Cortes was the Auxiliary Bishop of Cebu from 2002 to 2013.

 Early life

-Although born in Parañaque, Manila on 4 July 1956, Julito Buhisan Cortes is a native of Siquijor, Siquijor.
-He is the eldest of seven children.
+Although born in Parañaque, Manila on July 4, 1956, Julito Buhisan Cortes is a native of Siquijor, Siquijor.
+Born to Geronimo and Carmen Cortes, he is the eldest of seven children.

 Education

 He finished his elementary studies at Pulangyuta Elementary School (1968) in Siquijor and his high school studies at Saint Joseph Seminary (1972) in Dumaguete.
 He obtained his Bachelor of Arts in Philosophy degree from San Carlos Seminary College (1976) in Cebu and his Bachelor's degree in Theology at the University of Santo Tomas (1976) in Manila.

 Priesthood

-He was ordained to the priesthood on 24 October 1980 at the Cathedral of Saint Catherine of Alexandria, Dumaguete, and was assigned by Epifanio Surban, first Bishop of Dumaguete, to Saint Joseph Seminary as teacher, formator, principal, and academic dean at a time when the seminary was transitioning from a high school seminary to the college seminary that it is now.
+He was ordained to the priesthood on October 24, 1980, at the Cathedral of Saint Catherine of Alexandria, Dumaguete, and was assigned by Epifanio Surban, first Bishop of Dumaguete, to Saint Joseph Seminary as teacher, formator, principal, and academic dean at a time when the seminary was transitioning from a high school seminary to the college seminary that it is now.